The Spin-Charge-Family theory offers the explanation for all the assumptions of the Standard model, for the Dark matter, for the Matter-antimatter asymmetry, making several predictions: The scalar fields contributing to the electroweak break belong to the weak charge doublets

-All the scalars carry, besides the quantum numbers determined by the space index, the quantum numbers $Ai$, the states of which belong to the adjoint representations.
-They namely couple to fermions also through family (carrying $\tilde{\tau}^{\tilde{A}i}$) and family members (carrying $\tau^{Ai}$) quantum numbers.
-At the electroweak break all the scalar fields with the space index $(7,8)$ and the family $\tilde{\tau}^{\tilde{A}i}$ quantum numbers get nonzero vacuum expectation values.
-Among those, which carry the family members quantum numbers only those are phenomenologically allowed~\footnote{Scalar fields with nonzero vacuum expectation values carrying nonzero weak charge due to $\vec{\tau}^{1}$ would cause non conservation of the electromagnetic charge.}, which conserve the electromagnetic charge (Subsect.~\ref{theaction}, the assumption {\bf v.} and the corresponding comments).
-These family members quantum numbers are $Q= Y + \tau^{13}$, $Q'= -\tan \vartheta_{1} Y + \tau^{13}$, $Y'= - \tan \vartheta_{2} \tau^{4} + \tau^{23}$, $Y= \tau^4 + \tau^{23}$~\cite{JMP}.
+All scalars carry correspondingly, besides the quantum numbers determined by the space index $s$, also the quantum numbers $Ai$, Eq.~(\ref{tau}), the states of which belong to the adjoint representations.
+At the electroweak break all the scalar fields with the space index $(7,8)$, those which belong to one of twice two triplets carrying the family quantum numbers ($\tilde{\tau}^{\tilde{A}i}$) and those which belong to one of the three singlets carrying the family members quantum numbers ($Q,Q',Y'$), Eq.~(\ref{commonAi}) start to self interact, gaining nonzero vacuum expectation values and breaking the weak charge, the hyper charge and the family charges.

-Let us now prove that the scalar fields with the space index $(7,8)$ carry with respect to this space index the weak and the hyper charge as the Higgs's scalar of the {\it standard model}.